 The Alcohol/Drug policy has been in place since the creation of the University.
 The dry residence hall status allows the judicial procedures to be clear and concise.
+Smoking, vaping, tobacco and marijuana is also clearly communicated to students as prohibited on campus.
 We have a clear and thorough Student Code of Conduct that lays out the standards we expect of our students' behavior, their guests and the policy violation system.